Course type: Honours

 Full membership of the Australian Psychological Society requires an Honours degree in psychology and an accredited postgraduate qualification.

-Domestic students: You can qualify for undergraduate courses through: year 12 qualifications, adult entry (STAT/Bridging Program), TAFE/VET qualification, higher education transfers.
+Domestic students: You can qualify for this undergraduate course through: year 12 qualifications, adult entry (STAT/Bridging Program), and higher education transfers.
 Flinders also offers a range of special access schemes.
 Refer to undergraduate study applications.